ChiruGit/CaseStudy1_MS_SMU_DS/README.md

-# Project: Doing Data Science - Case Study 1
+# Project: US Beers and Breweries - An insight
-#  Author: Chiranjeevi Mallavarapu, MSDS 6306 Doing Data Science - 405
+#  Author: Chiranjeevi Mallavarapu

 ------